-Think of your company’s revenue engine like a high-performance car.
+Your company’s revenue engine is like a high-performance car.
 You can’t just keep driving it and hope it runs perfectly forever.
 To keep it in top condition, you need to look under the hood for a regular diagnostic check.
 A sales audit is that essential check-up for your entire sales operation.
 It’s not about random spot-checks or just looking at last quarter's numbers; it’s a systematic review of your people, processes, and technology.
 For a growing tech company, what worked six months ago might be creating friction today.
 Following structured sales audit procedures gives you the clarity to move from guessing what’s wrong to knowing exactly where to focus your efforts for scalable, predictable growth.

 Key Takeaways